We got to my hostel okay. In fact, from the time I got

 A short distance later, we

-stopped at a remote cemetery back
+stopped at a remote

 in the

-forest.
-The Friedhof Grunewald Forst
+Friedhof Grunewald Forst

 is still being